 Whenever the current virtualization mode V is 1, two-stage address translation and protection is in effect.
-For any virtual memory access, the original virtual address is converted in the first stage by VS-level address translation, as controlled by the vsatp register, into a guest physical address translation, as controlled by the hgatp register, into a supervisor physical address.
+For any virtual memory access, the original virtual address is converted in the first stage by VS-level address translation, as controlled by the vsatp register, into a guest physical address.
+The guest physical address is then converted in the second stage by guest physical address translation, as controlled by the hgatp register, into a supervisor physical address.
 The two stages are known also as VS-stage and G-stage translation.
-Although there is no option to disable two-stage address translation when V=1, either stage of translation can be effectively disabled by zeroing the corresponding vsatp or hgatp register.
+Although there is no option to disable twostage address translation when V=1, either stage of translation can be effectively disabled by zeroing the corresponding vsatp or hgatp register.